What is District Level Licencing?

 So how do I know which licencing option is best for my site?

-There are many factors to be considered, such as the abundance and distribution of GCN in the area, the size and suitability of ponds within proximity to proposed development, the presence of local records and whether on-site mitigation will be required anyway for other species, e.g. reptiles.
+There are many factors to be considered, such as the abundance and distribution of GCN in the area, the size and suitability of ponds within proximity to proposed development, the presence of local records and whether on-site mitigation will be required anyway for other species (e.g. reptile translocation).

-Also worth noting is that Natural England has recently announced the introduction of charges for traditional GCN mitigation licences.
-New applications will be charged at the rate of £101 per hour, plus a £183 towards compliance checks.
+EPS licence application fees also now apply to the traditional licencing route.
+Determination of new EPSL applications will be charged at the rate of £101 per hour, plus a £183 towards compliance checks.
 Due to the lengthy time taken to process traditional GCN mitigation licences, typical costs are expected to range between £2,500 and £10,000, dependent upon the complexity of the scheme.
-Modifications to licences will be charged at the same hourly rate and are typically likely to range between £75 and £1000.
+Modifications to licences are charged at the same hourly rate and are typically likely to range between £75 and £1000.
 It is possible to request a price indication before the licence is processed, and exemptions are available for small scale household improvement projects and for schemes in the interests of preserving health and safety.
+Traditional licence applications will also need to be informed by detailed survey information; and the costs and seasonal timing constraints of implementation of on-site mitigation should also be considered.

 These factors will all impact the cost-benefit analysis of DLL versus traditional licencing options, and will need careful consideration before deciding which route to take.